 Agile is all about long-term return.
 Agile methodologies will help the company have higher product quality, higher customer satisfaction, better project control, reduced risks and in fine a better ROI.

-There are several steps to follow that will help you change the processes in the organisation:
+There are several steps to follow that will help you change the processes in your organisation:

 An evolving market with increased competitor’s pressure, will bring you evidence that it’s time to change faster.
 Define and create a bunch of evidences and be able to communicate them.
 The important point is to create an urgency around why the change is needed.